5G is the next evolution – fifth generation – in mobile networks, it will be much faster than previous ‘G’s, and half the hassle of NBN.

 We expect take up of 5G data amongst SMBs to increase considerably – imagine relegating NBN to backup status?
 Some techies are already calling 5G “Fibre to the phone” because of the anticipated speeds.
 Just think of the simplicity of unboxing a SIM card and modem compared to the upheaval of an NBN installation and wiring at your premises.

-Sometime in 2019 is the best answer for most of the country, however some urban areas already offer 5G to Telstra enabled smartphones.
+The rollout is currently underway for most of the country, however some urban areas can already 5G on compatible smartphones.
 But do take note that 5G networks require a different spectrum than 4G and different wavelengths, which means that 5G signals typically travel much less distance than their 4G counterparts.
 That means carriers either need more towers or need to get very strategic about where they roll out 5G over time.

 How much will it cost?